ZCreate-0/facebook_login_page_clone/README.md

 # facebook_login_page_clone
-### My first Flutter project, In this project, I focused on UI design.
+### My First Simple Project: In this project, I learned the basics of working with the Flutter development environment, including handling rows and columns, and using pre-built widgets.
-### The project aims to create a login screen similar to the Facebook login page using Flutter widgets and UI components.
+### I also added images and fonts to the project files, which helped me gain a fundamental understanding of user interface design and implementation.
 ## INFO
 ### The "images" folder contains the Facebook background image that I cropped from the reference and made some edits to.
 ### The "ref" folder contains the reference image from which I cloned the UI.